Sophomores-Staying on Course

 To fulfill the college fair/college visit requirement, Crosby Scholars must speak with four college admission reps about their respective schools.

-Students typically fulfill this requirement by attending one college fair and submitting a college fair form during their sophomore year, junior year, or senior year; however, juniors and seniors may fulfill this requirement by visiting four college campuses.
+Students typically fulfill this requirement by attending one college fair and submitting a college fair form during their sophomore year, junior year, or senior year; however, juniors and seniors may fulfill this requirement by visiting four college campuses in person or virtually.

 Click here to view and print the college fair form.